 mksquashfs /c/fix /c/filesystem.squashfs -noappend -always-use-fragments

-10. Enjoy your Ubuntu that no longer prompts you to remove the disk and close the tray on shutdown.
+10. Reboot, and enjoy an Ubuntu Live USB that no longer prompts you on shutdown to remove the disk and close the tray!